 With respect to roxadustat, we expect that regulatory approvals, if obtained at all, will limit the approved indicated uses for which roxadustat may be marketed, as ESAs have been subject to significant safety limitations on usage as directed by the "Black Box" warnings included in their labels.
 Refer to "Business - Roxadustat for the Treatment of Anemia in Chronic Kidney Disease - Limitations of the Current Standard of Care for Anemia in CKD".
 In addition, in the past, an approved ESA was voluntarily withdrawn due to serious safety issues discovered after approval.
-The safety concerns relating to ESAs may result in labeling for roxadustat does not contain all of the warnings contained in the Black Box warning for ESAs, the label for roxadustat may contain other warnings that limit the market opportunity for roxadustat.
+The safety concerns relating to ESAs may result in labeling for roxadustat containing similar warnings even if our Phase 3 clinical trials do not suggest that roxadustat has similar safety issues.
+Even if the label for roxadustat does not contain all of the warnings contained in the Black Box warning for ESAs, the label for roxadustat may contain other warnings that limit the market opportunity for roxadustat.
 These warnings could include warnings against exceeding specified Hb targets and other warnings that derive from the lack of clarity regarding the basis for the safety issues associated with ESAs, even if our Phase 3 clinical trials do not themselves raise safety concerns.

-As an organization, we have never completed a Phase 3 clinical trial or submitted a New Drug Application ("NDA") before, and may be unable to do so efficiently or at all for roxadustat or any product candidate we are developing.\
+As an organization, we have never completed a Phase 3 clinical trial or submitted a New Drug Application ("NDA") before, and may be unable to do so efficiently or at all for roxadustat or any product candidate we are developing.

-We are currently conducting Phase 2 clinical trials for pamrevlumab (FG-3019) and we may need to conduct additional Phase 2 clinical trials before initiating our Phase 3 clinical trials for pamrevlumab (FG-3019).
-We have initiated Phase 3 clinical trials of roxadustat, and if our Phase 2 clinical trials are successful for pamrevlumab (FG-3019), we intend to conduct Phase 3 clinical trials for pamrevlumab (FG-3019).
+We are currently conducting Phase 2 clinical trials for pamrevlumab and we may need to conduct additional Phase 2 clinical trials before initiating our Phase 3 clinical trials for pamrevlumab.
+We have initiated Phase 3 clinical trials of roxadustat, and if our Phase 2 clinical trials are successful for pamrevlumab, we intend to conduct Phase 3 clinical trials for pamrevlumab.
 The conduct of Phase 3 clinical trials and the submission of a successful NDA is a complicated process.
 As an organization, we have not completed a Phase 3 clinical trial before, have limited experience in preparing, submitting and prosecuting regulatory filings, and have not submitted an NDA before.
 Consequently, we may be unable to successfully and efficiently execute and complete necessary clinical trials in a way that leads to NDA submission and approval of roxadustat or for any other product candidate we are developing, even if our earlier stage clinical trials are successful.
 We may require more time and incur greater costs than our competitors and may not succeed in obtaining regulatory approvals of product candidates that we develop.
 Failure to commence or complete, or delays in, our planned clinical trials would prevent us from or delay us in commercializing roxadustat or any other product candidate we are developing.